diegobonilla98/Audio-Digit-Recognizer/README.md

 Turned out fine.
 Cool project.

 Learning curves.
-The accuracy is on the right, the loss is the one in the left.
+The accuracy is on the left, the loss is the one in the right.

 ![Accuracy of the model](/acc.png)